Emblems in stone and wind. Chapter I

 Heraldry is the visual language of European aristocracy's symbolism: a systematic set of forms and colors signifying origin and status.
 This visual idiom has very strict rules and regulations, and it is at the basis of contemporary national and political flags and symbols.
 Some of the titles and images created in the holy land were transferred to European nobility.

 Above: Mosaic at the ancient synagogue in Jericho (third century AD) The seven-branched lamp, shofar and palm leaf with the inscription 'Peace upon Israel'.
-The seven-branched lamp on the wall of a house at the Herodian Quarter in Jerusalem, probably first century AD (Photo: Evi Horowitz).
+The seven-branched lamp on the wall of a house in the Herodian Quarter in Jerusalem, probably first century AD (Photo: Evi Horowitz).
 Below: The stone and glass mosaic floor of a fifth century AD synagogue, was found in Beit She'an.
 To the left of the menorahs, the ritual shovels of the temple, to the right are ram horn shofars.
-In the center there is a symbolic representation of a synagogue holy ark of the period, according to some shcolars.
+In the center, there is a symbolic representation of a synagogue holy ark of the period, according to some scholars.

 We will further elaborate on Jewish symbols in the third and final chapter.